 - Saptarangi – Salacia Oblonga

 - Haridra – Curcuma longa (turmeric)

 - Guduchi – Tinospora cordifolia (Neem giloy)

 If herbal remedies are taken in the right manner and dosage, it can have a powerful effect on your body.
 But make sure you take these only under the guidance of an Ayurvedic practitioner.

 Home Remedies for the Ayurvedic Treatment of Diabetes

 - A glass of Karela Jamun Juice daily morning on an empty stomach.

-- Mix half teaspoon of amla powder and turmeric powder in a glass of warm water and consume on an empty stomach.
+- Mix half a teaspoon of amla powder and turmeric powder in a glass of warm water and consume on an empty stomach.

 - Include fenugreek, sunflower or chia seeds in your daily diet.

-- Consumption of Jamun juice is also proven to be beneficial in case of type 2 diabetes.
+- Consumption of Jamun juice is also proven to be beneficial in the case of type 2 diabetes.